jacinyan/typezilla/README.md

 ## About The Project

 This project is inspired by an professional experience with agile methodology, in which Jira has its significant place.
 At the same time, I had been planning to embark on my journey using TypeScript, and therefore the project is named Typezilla, as a respectful parody to them both.
-In a nutshell, the project acts as a reinforcement and improvement of what I have learned about React.js, with a main focus on custom React hooks this time around.
+In a nutshell, the project acts as a reinforcement and improvement of what I have learned about React.js, with a main focus on custom React hooks this time around, despite the fact that the implementations seem gratuitous.
 This is also my first ever practice in TypeScript syntax building complete React applications.

 ### App Structure